StarBem/react-native-starsystem-website/docs/troubleshooting.md

 ```
 // Incorrect
-import { Listitem } from 'react-native-elements'
+import { Listitem } from 'react-native-starsystem'

 // Correct
-import { ListItem } from 'react-native-elements'
+import { ListItem } from 'react-native-starsystem'
 ```

 ### Importing a component from the wrong version